SWKS COVID-19 UPDATE Area sees isolated new cases

 SOUTHWEST KANSAS NUMBERS

-Ford County saw seven new positive confirmed additional cases, with an overall total to 5,813 as of Wednesday.
-Seward County also added two positive cases to its total of 3,884.
-Grant and Gray Counties each increased by one case as of Wednesday for overall totals of 953 and 619, respectively.
-Kearny and Scott Counties also each added one case for totals of 573 and 606.
-Stevens County also added one case for a total of 561.
-Numbers in other southwest Kansas counties remained constant through Wednesday.
+Ford County saw two new positive confirmed additional case, with an overall total to 5,815 as of Friday.
+Seward County added zero positive cases to its total of 3,883.
+Grant and Morton Counties each increased by two cases as of Friday for overall totals of 955 and 273, respectively.
+Kearny and Scott Counties each added one case for totals of 574 and 607, respectively.
+Stevens County also added one case for a total of 562.
+Numbers in other southwest Kansas counties remained constant through Friday.

 Finney - 6,127